allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Senegal-Stranded-on-Goree.md

 On the bottom three floors, we saw many African countries' traditional masks and symbols, given to the monument when it was completed in 2010.

-I then went with Becaye to the fish market, and bought a Muslim tea from a walking vendor.
+I then went with Becaye to the fish market and bought an attaya from a walking vendor.
 After the fish market, we also visited the art village for some light souvenir shopping.

 ![fish_market]({{site.baseurl}}/assets/img/senegal/fish_market.jpeg){:width="50%"}![thieboudienne]({{site.baseurl}}/assets/img/senegal/thieboudienne.jpeg){:width="50%"}
 *Thieboudienne in Wolof means fish and rice.*

 After spending a while to exchange my USD payment for XOF (they were unhappy with the newer $20 USD bills), we went to have lunch with, of course, the national dish, Thieboudienne.

-It is composed of Jollof rice, fish, yuca, African eggplant and more.
+It is composed of spiced rice (ceebu jën—the ancestor of jollof rice), fish, cassava, African eggplant (garden egg) and more.
 You can taste the mixture of sweet and savory, balancing the spices and the fish.
 Along with the Thieboudienne, we drank the baobab drink, which comes from the fruits of the baobab trees here.

 We arrived at the Dakar port to try to get to Goree Island.
 Unfortunately, Becaye didn't know the ferry schedule, and we couldn't make it this time due to my next flight.

 We drove back to the airport for my flight to The Gambia as it started to rain.
 My first impression of Senegal was fantastic!

-### Coming back to Dakar, staying in Oukam
+### Coming back to Dakar, staying in Ouakam

 The good impression was, unfortunately, very quickly wiped away as I came back to Dakar two days later.